winitzki/scall/tutorial/programming_dhall.md

 (Recall that `List` is a type constructor and has type `Type → Type` in Dhall.)

-However, it will not be valid in that case to write `x : t`, that is, `x : List`, because `List` is a type constructor and not a type.
+However, it will not be valid in that case to write `x : t`, that is, `x : List`, because `List` is a type _constructor_ and not a type.
+We may not use `List` for type annotations.
-We can write `x : List Bool` or `y : List Natural` but there are no `x` that would satisfy the type annotation `x : List`.
+We may write `x : List Bool` or `y : List Natural`, but it is not valid to write the type annotation `x : List`.

 So, the function `λ(x : List) → x` is invalid.
 Dhall indicates such situations by the error message "Invalid function input".

-TODO

 ### Function combinators